crypticCaroline/ms1-plantfactory/README.md

 Making a Local Clone

 * Log into your GitHub then find the gitpod repository
-* Under the repository name there is a button that say "Clone or download" click this.
+* Under the repository name there is a button that says "Clone or download".
+Click on this button.
 * If cloning with HTTPS "Clone with HTTPS", copy this link.
 * Open Gitbash
 * Change the current working directory to the location where you want the cloned directory to be.